Guest post: Leeds City Council fight losing battle on NPPF, again

 Local authorities are under ever tighter financial constraints and Leeds City Council would be better spending its resources in delivering a credible local plan that outlines what type of development it would like to see and where, rather that fighting appeals that it cannot win.

 About Nadia ElghamryData Editor and deputy Regional Editor at Estates Gazette with more than 15 years experience in business journalism.
 I currently look after Property in Numbers and the month in numbers section of the magazine as well as drawing out stories from the numbers for every section of the magazine.
 As deputy regional features, working on the Focus features section of the magazine, hosting our receptions around the country and writing for the Focus blog.

-- Pics, report and EGi deals winners: Leeds Focus reception
+- Photos and report: Estates Gazette’s Leeds Focus reception

 - Nadia Elghamry on More woes for Cardiff’s CBD as business rates review announced